Lei1025/lei1025.github.io/_posts/2019-02-19-Google Charts Example with an Algorithm Practice.md

         chartArea: { left: "5%", width: "90%", top: "5%" },
         interpolateNulls: true, //default is false, the line chart will be non-sequence.
         pointSize: 3,
+        vAxis: {
-        vAxis: { //Firm the x axis from 0 to 100, otherwise it will be dynamical as y axis.
+            //Firm the x axis from 0 to 100, otherwise it will be dynamical as y axis.
             viewWindow: {
                 min: 0,
-                max: 100
+                max: 100,
-            }
             },
+        },
         animation: {
             startup: true, // Need to add this for animations
             duration: 1000,
-            easing: 'out',
+            easing: "out",
-        }
+        },
     };
     chart.draw(data, options);
 }